(COLORADO SPRINGS) — Melting snow and ice is making things messy around Colorado Springs after our biggest snow of the season.

 The city has a code established that it is the homeowners’ responsibility to shovel sidewalks within 24 hours after a snowstorm.

 Areas that don’t get shoveled soon after the snow is where ice forms fast.
 If someone slips and falls in an area you’re responsible for shoveling, you could be liable.

 “Areas that don’t get shoveled the quicker ice forms, and then people slip and fall.
 The city code specifically says that property owners who don’t do that can face some liability,” said Mitch Hammes, Neighborhood Services manager with Colorado Springs.

-If the city receives a complaint, crews will make a visit, with the first being a reminder.
-But if snow stays, Hammes said it could add up to a bill.
+If the City receives a complaint, crews will make a visit, with the first being a reminder.
+But if the snow stays, Hammes said it could add up to a bill.

 “If we give them a notice, and they don’t do it, we come out, and we shovel it.
 And, we bill for our time and materials.
 That usually is in the range of $100- $125.
 Typical winters, we do have five or six occasions where we are actually sending city crews out to shovel the snow and then billing the property owners,” Hammes said.

 The City of Colorado Springs Neighborhood Services Department can also help you find someone to assist.

 To get in contact with them, call 719-444-7891 or visit their website, linked above.